 Madakaripura Waterfall in Probolinggo, East Java, calls explorers with its mystical vibe and tropical enchantment.
 It is still a part of the nearby Bromo Tengger Semeru National Park.
 At 620 meters above sea level, the waterfall reaches 200 meters tall.
 Therefore, it is the highest waterfall in Java and the second highest in Indonesia.

 Its long and complex name is actually a combination of three different words.
-Mada is from Mahapatih Gajah Mada’s name, the honored military general from the ancient time.
+Mada is from Mahapatih Gajah Mada’s name, the honored military general from ancient times.
 Kari is a legacy or heritage.
 While Pura is the Hindu’s house of worship.
-The mix of the three means the final place to rest of Mahapatih Gajah Mada.
+The mix of the three means the final resting place of Mahapatih Gajah Mada.

 It is easy to see why he was attracted.
 Madakaripura is secluded yet peaceful.
 Rows of the mountain surround it.
 Creating mute massive walls that cradle anything inside.
 The waterfall is in between the infinite azure sky above and dense vegetation.

 It takes back the mind to the time when Gajah Mada spent his last days.
 The King of Majapahit gave him Madakaripura as an appreciative token for uniting Indonesia.